What is the Canada Startup Visa?

 How much investment do I need to receive support from a designated venture capital fund?

-Applicants must secure an investment of at least CAD$ 200,000 if their application is supported by a designated venture capital fund.
+Applicants must secure an investment of at least CAD$ 200,000 if their application is supported by a designated VC fund.